SS Prinz Eitel Friedrich (1904): Early career

 Prinz Eitel Friedrich was built for the Norddeutscher Lloyd, a former shipping company of the Hapag-Lloyd, by the AG Vulcan shipyard in Stettin, in 1904.
 For the ten years prior to the First World War she served on NDL routes in the Far East.
-On the eve of war in August 1914 she was at Shanghai, with orders to proceed to the German naval base at Tsingtao for conversion as an auxiliary cruiser (Hilfskreuzer).
+On the eve of war in August 1914 she was at Shanghai, with orders to proceed to the German naval base at Qingdao for conversion as an auxiliary cruiser (Hilfskreuzer).